-- Growth in ACV ("GACV") target of \$108.8 million; - Free cash flow target of \$355.0 million; - Annual contract value synergies associated with the Emerson Transactions of \$25.6 million; and - Annual cost synergies associated with the Emerson Transactions of \$26.0 million.
+- GACV target of \$115.0 million;

+- Free cash flow target of \$375.0 million;

+- Adjusted EBITDA target of \$493.0; and

+- Individual Operating Metrics.

-ACV is an estimate of the annual value of our portfolio of term license and software maintenance and support ("SMS") contracts, the annual value of SMS agreements purchased with perpetual licenses, and the annual value of standalone SMS agreements purchased with certain legacy term license agreements, which have become an immaterial part of our business.
+ACV is an estimate of the annual value of our portfolio of term license and software maintenance and support ("SMS") contracts and the annual value of SMS agreements purchased with perpetual licenses and the annual value of standalone SMS agreements purchased with certain legacy term license agreements, which have become an immaterial part of our business.
 Comparing ACV for different dates can provide insight into the growth and retention rates of our recurring software business because ACV represents the estimated annual billings associated with our recurring license and maintenance agreements at any point in time.
 Management uses the GACV business metric to evaluate the growth and performance of our business as well as for planning and forecasting purposes.
-We believe that GACV is a useful business metric to investors as it provides insight into the growth component of our software business and is consistent with our pay-for-performance philosophy that is designed to align with the best interest of our stockholders.
+We believe that GACV is a useful business metric to investors as it provides insight into the growth component of our software business and utilizing it as an annual bonus metric is consistent with our pay-for-performance philosophy that is designed to align with the best interest of our stockholders.

-For purposes of our FY23 Executive Bonus Plan, free cash flow is calculated as net cash provided by operating activities adjusted for the net impact of (a) purchases of property, equipment and leasehold improvements, (b) payments for capitalized computer software development costs and (c) acquisition and integration planning related payments.
-This calculation of free cash flow is different from the calculation of free cash flow we use for purposes of our SEC public reporting, which such calculation no longer excludes acquisition and integration planning related payments.
-However, the calculation is consistent with how we historically have calculated free cash flow for purposes of determining executive compensation.
-The Human Capital Committee and the Board believe that free cash flow is a useful measure to investors because it permits them to view AspenTech's performance using tools that AspenTech management uses to gauge progress in achieving goals and as an indication of cash flow that may be available to fund future investments.
-The Human Capital Committee and the Board also believe that this measure is useful to investors because it is an indication of cash flow that may be available for various capital uses, such as to repay borrowings under our credit facilities or to fund acquisitions or share repurchase programs, and it is a basis for comparing our performance with that of our competitors.
+For purposes of our bonus plans, free cash flow is calculated as net cash provided by operating activities adjusted for the net impact of (a) purchases of property, equipment and leasehold improvements, (b) payments for capitalized computer software development costs, and (c) acquisition and integration planning related payments.
+This calculation of free cash flow is different from the calculation of free cash flow we use for purposes of our SEC public reporting, which calculation no longer excludes acquisition and integration planning related payments.
+However, the calculation used for the bonus plans is consistent with how we historically have calculated free cash flow for purposes of determining executive compensation.
+We believe that free cash flow is a useful measure to investors and therefore an appropriate metric for use in the bonus plan because it permits them to view AspenTech's performance using tools that AspenTech management uses to gauge progress in achieving goals and as an indication of cash flow that may be available to fund future investments.
+We also believe that this measure is useful to investors because it is an indication of cash flow that may be available for various capital uses, such as to repay borrowings under our credit facilities or to fund acquisitions or share repurchases, and it is a basis for comparing our performance with that of our competitors.